Tobenna-Etiaba/AD-GroupPolicy-and-Account-Management-/README.md

 <img width="1151" alt="Screenshot 2025-02-07 at 14 31 22" src="https://github.com/user-attachments/assets/9e1a6355-9857-4e8e-8c31-b46a69a79fc5" />

-- After multiple failed attempts the account you tried logging in with will be disabled.
-To re-enable it go to active directory users & computers and unlock the account (You can also change the password.
-The original password was password1).
+- After multiple failed attempts the account you tried logging in with will be locked out.
+To unlock it go to active directory users & computers and unlock the account (You can also change the password.
+The original password was Password1 and I changed it to Password2).

 <img width="754" alt="Screenshot 2025-02-07 at 14 32 01" src="https://github.com/user-attachments/assets/beb70149-7c37-4c5a-91ca-9edbbc5f22cc" />